Our Team

 Christopher D. Deppmann

 Chris Deppmann is a Professor of Biology at the University of Virginia with joint appointments in Neuroscience, Biomedical Engineering, and Cell Biology.
-He directs the Program in Fundamental Neuroscience and co-directs the Quantitative Neuroscience Graduate Program.
 His lab investigates the molecular mechanisms of neural circuit assembly, axon degeneration, and adaptive metabolism — from how neurons compete for survival during development to how the brain regulates feeding behavior.
 The lab develops cutting-edge technologies including magnetogenetics for remote neuronal activation and single-cell mass cytometry for high-dimensional brain cell profiling.
-He teaches Biochemistry (BIOL 3030) to nearly 500 students each year, bringing creative approaches to science education including AI-generated trading cards, original music, and podcasts.
-He has trained over 60 undergraduate researchers and mentored 21 PhD students, many of whom have gone on to faculty positions, postdoctoral fellowships, and leadership roles in industry and policy.
+He is passionate about making large classes feel a bit smaller by leveraging technology, bringing creative approaches to science education including AI-generated trading cards, original music, and podcasts.

 Education